Explore Hegra, Dadan and Jabal Ikma

 See Hegra for yourself

-On your visit be sure to experience the immersive exhibition at the Hegra Welcome Centre.
+On your visit be sure to experience the immersive exhibition at the Hegra Visitor’s Centre.
 Currently a special limited-time exhibition marks Hegra’s 15th anniversary of being a UNESCO world heritage site.
 Visitors can see the world’s first reconstruction of a Nabataean woman, affectionately known as ‘Hinat’.
 Hinat was excavated from one of the tombs in 2008 and visitors can come face to face with her while the exhibition considers what her life in the Nabataean kingdom may have been like.

 Beyond Hegra: Dadan and Jabal Ikmah